Ship quality code faster with Slack

 - The GitHub integration for Slack automatically posts PRs for review in channel

-- A reviewer uses emoji to show that they’re checking, and the emoji when complete
+- A reviewer uses emoji to show they’re checking, and the emoji when complete

 Increase visibility into deploys